JabRef/user-documentation/en/faq/README.md

 A: Check your configuration.
 Disable some or all of following preferences:

-   - disable fulltext index (Options → Preferences → Linked files → Fulltext Index → ...)
+   - disable fulltext index (File → Preferences → Linked files → Fulltext Index → ...)
-   - disable time stamps (Options → Preferences → General → Time Stamp → ...)
+   - disable time stamps (File → Preferences → General → Time Stamp → ...)
    - disable field formatters (Library → Library Properties → Saving → Save actions → ...)
-   - disable autosave (Options → Preferences → File → Saving → ...)
+   - disable autosave (File → Preferences → File → Saving → ...)
-   - disable count of items in group (Options → Preferences → Groups → ...)
+   - disable count of items in group (File → Preferences → Groups → ...)

    Any preference that has the potential to affect all your entries at once is worth inspecting.